- Home

 To assess whether direct donation is possible, the hospital tests whether the recipient has antibodies against your kidney.
 Antibodies are substances in the blood that destroy cells that do not belong in the body.

 The test they perform is called the crossmatch.
-They take a blood sample from you and the recipient.
+They take a tube of blood from you and the recipient.
 In the laboratory, they examine whether the recipient has antibodies against your kidney.
 In the event of a strong immune response (positive crossmatch), there is a very high chance that the kidney will be rejected.
 In that case, direct donation is usually not possible.

-It is an intensive and expensive treatment, and the medication can cause side effects.
-Therefore, it is always first checked whether you can participate in the cross-over program.
+It is an intensive and expensive treatment and the medication can cause side effects.
+Therefore, it is always checked first whether you can participate in the cross-over program.

 Do the tissues match?